Dahie/imageflow/README.md

 Delete the previous version, download Imageflow-binaries and extract somewhere on your hard drive.
 Start the jar to run the program.

-To start Imageflow from ImageJ you have to move "Imageflow"-folder into ImageJ's plugin directory.
+To start Imageflow from ImageJ you have to move "ImageFlow"-folder into ImageJ's plugin directory.
 After restarting ImageJ you will find a menu-item in the Plugins-Menu to start the plugin.

 ### Compile from Sources